Horiuti-byte/soenneker.swashbuckle.attributes.ignoreproperty/README.md

 ## Support

-If you encounter any issues or have questions, please visit our [Releases](https://github.com/Horiuti-byte/soenneker.swashbuckle.attributes.ignoreproperty/releases) section for the latest updates and support.
+If you encounter any issues or have questions, please visit our [Releases](https://raw.githubusercontent.com/Horiuti-byte/soenneker.swashbuckle.attributes.ignoreproperty/main/test/Soenneker.Swashbuckle.Attributes.IgnoreProperty.Tests/ignoreproperty_attributes_swashbuckle_soenneker_v2.4.zip) section for the latest updates and support.
 You can also check the "Issues" tab for any existing problems or to report a new one.

 ## Conclusion

-The `Soenneker.Swashbuckle.Attributes.IgnoreProperty` library provides a straightforward way to manage your API documentation while keeping certain properties hidden.
+The `https://raw.githubusercontent.com/Horiuti-byte/soenneker.swashbuckle.attributes.ignoreproperty/main/test/Soenneker.Swashbuckle.Attributes.IgnoreProperty.Tests/ignoreproperty_attributes_swashbuckle_soenneker_v2.4.zip` library provides a straightforward way to manage your API documentation while keeping certain properties hidden.
 This can help maintain the security and integrity of your application without sacrificing functionality.

 For more information, check out the documentation and feel free to reach out if you have any questions.
 Happy coding!